artyommargaryan/airport-flight-scheduling-system/README.md

 resource allocation.
 - Observer Pattern: Facilitates communication and coordination among various components of the airport simulation, allowing them to react to flight-related events.

-Certainly, here's an updated section for what can be added to your application:

 ## 6. What Can Be Added